exporl/auditory-eeg-challenge-2024/content/task1/description.md

 # Description

 Task 1 is a classification problem in a match-mismatch paradigm.
-Last year, the challenge was to select the matched stimulus segment among two.
-This year, we modify the paradigm to make it more challenging, by presenting  four or six inputs to the model:
+Last year (ICASSP 2023 edition), the challenge was to select the matched stimulus segment among two candidates.
+This year, we modify the paradigm to make it more challenging, by presenting  four or six candidates to the model.
+The complete input to the model is structured as follows:

 1) a segment of EEG,
 2) the time-aligned speech stimulus (matched segment)